Fred Borden

 Fred Borden has received numerous awards and has been inducted into various halls of fame for his work.
 He has published 14 books, created numerous instructional videos, and taught bowling in over 50 countries.

 In 1989 he was named head coach and advisor for Team USA.
 He began his career by holding classes in a small bowling center in Akron Ohio eventually instructing over 400 bowlers at one time.

-Fred has also made contributions to the bowling bag industry, as well as conceptualizing and implementing the "lunar bowling" concept that most bowling centers now offer under various titles.
+Fred has also made contributions to the bowling bag industry, as well as conceptualising and implementing the "lunar bowling" concept that most bowling centers now offer under various titles.